openfl/AS3ConversionGuide/glossary/error_messages.md

 This probably means that a comma is missing.

-For example, replace “extends Foo implements Bar” with “extends Foo, implements Bar”
+For example, replace `extends Foo implements Bar` with `extends Foo implements Bar`

 ## Unexpected {